-Andrew, a former Oxford Blue, is the reigning Olympic Champion in the men's four, winning gold in Beijing in a thrilling race over Australia and France.
-He was awarded an MBE in the 2009 New Year's Honours list in recognition of his achievement.
+Andrew, a former Oxford Blue, is a double Olympic Champion in the men's four, winning gold in London and Beijing.
+He was awarded an MBE in the 2009 New Year's Honours list.

 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, in the men's pair, Andrew with crewmate Pete Reed again came up against the reigning World Champions, Eric Murray and Hamish Bond of New Zealand in front of their home crowd, and won silver after an epic struggle just three-tenths of a second behind the New Zealanders.
 Greece took the bronze.

 In 2009 Andrew changed boat and teamed up with fellow Olympian Pete Reed, coached by Jürgen Grobler, to race the men's pair.
 This new pairing won gold and two silvers in the World Cup series and at the world Rowing Championships in Poznan pushed the New Zealanders to within one second of Pinsent & Cracknell's World Record time of 6:14 to win a superb silver medal with Greece taking bronze.